-In 2016 we released a new re-engineered SWISS-MODEL Repository, which integrates the latest developments in the SWISS-MODEL pipeline and features a newly designed graphical interface.
-Proteins of model organisms are modeled on a weekly basis.
+In 2016, we released a new re-engineered SWISS-MODEL Repository, which integrates the latest developments in the SWISS-MODEL pipeline and features a newly designed graphical interface.
+Proteins of model organisms are modelled on a weekly basis.
 Users of the Repository can also trigger an almost instantaneous update of a given entry if no models are available for a specific UniProt sequence.

-According to the magazine “Horizonte” (March 2016) of the SNF Swiss National Science Foundation, our 2014 publication describing the developments of the SWISS-MODEL expert system was ranked as the 6th highest impact scientific publications published in Switzerland in 2014/2015.
+According to the magazine “Horizons” (March 2016) of the SNF Swiss National Science Foundation, our 2014 publication describing the developments of the SWISS-MODEL expert system was ranked as the 6th highest impact scientific publication published in Switzerland over the period 2014/2015.